variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-> Please join us at 8am on Friday, March 17, 2017 for our next monthly meeting.
-The meeting will be held at The Bean Plant Studio located at 701 7th Street.
+> Please join us at 8am on Friday, April 21, 2017 for our next monthly meeting.
+The meeting will be held at the Lincoln Park Library located at 1012 11th Street.